acalleja2/libft/README.md

 ## Getting Started

-This is a rewrite of the most usefull function in lib c
+This is a rewrite of the most usefull functions in lib c

 ### Setup